midtown-ai/www/docs/glossary/d.md

     * change the volume
     * change the pitch.

- Beware:
+/// warning | Beware:
-    * :warning: The transformation operation should be invariant and not change the output.
+    The transformation operation should be invariant and not change the output.
+///

  See also [D], [Data], [Insufficient Data Algorithm], [Self-Supervised Learning], [Snorkel Program], [Zero-Shot Learning]